-Any person who tests positive to COVID-19 is required to notify the Service if they have been onsite 48 hours prior to symptom onset.
-The person who tests positive is required to self-isolate for at least 7 days.
+Any person who tests positive to COVID-19 is requested to notify the Service if they have been onsite 48 hours prior to symptom onset.

-The Approved Provider or nominated supervisor will submit a notification through the National Quality Agenda IT System (NQAITS) as soon as they are aware that a child, parent, contract worker or visitor has been onsite during their infectious period.
+The Approved Provider or nominated supervisor will submit a notification through the National Quality Agenda IT System (NQAITS) when there is an outbreak of 5 or more people with COVID-19 within a 7-day period.

-When a child or staff member tests positive for COVID-19 the Nominated Supervisor/responsible person will notify the Service community via letter (email/letter).
+If there is an outbreak of COVID-19 in our Service, the Nominated Supervisor/responsible person will notify the Service community via letter (email/letter) as soon as practicable.
 The dates of attendance and the affected age group/room/program will be included.
-Families and staff will be required to monitor for symptoms and if symptomatic test using a RAT.
-If positive, they will be required to self-isolate for 7 days.
-Notification of a positive case is required to the Service.
+Families will be required to monitor for symptoms and if symptomatic test using a RAT.